What is Greenhouse Gas Removal (GGR)?

 Importantly, there is still much scope for innovation and improvement, and some techniques will work better in some contexts than others.
 Understanding these factors better is part of the research aims of the GGR-D Programme.

 CO2RE is generating ways of evaluating different GGR options in a balanced and multi-disciplinary way, providing tools for government, businesses and people to make better decisions.
+Find out more about our research.
 The five GGR-D Programme Demonstrator projects, alongside other projects funded by the Department for Business, Energy & Industrial Strategy (BEIS), are investigating different GGR methods and the results will be used to shape longer-term government decision-making on the most effective technologies.

 What’s happening in the UK?